 - £257 for a payment bouncing.

-To avoid silent losses in your own business, automating processes could limit such errors.
+To avoid silent losses in your own business, automate your accounting.

 Xero provides business owners with a clear picture of their financial situation by connecting directly to their bank account.
 The Xero dashboard provides concise and easily digestible information, highlighting any cash flow concerns and identifying overdue payments.

 ‘An estimated 84 percent of communications will be visual by 2018’, reports Inc.com.
 Previously, this would have meant that unless your company employed a graphic designer, any marketing activity would be lost amongst your competitors’ visual content.

 For companies with no design resource, Canva provides an effective solution.
 Even someone with little to no design experience can easily create engaging campaign imagery.